-- 1. The Company discloses the voting results for each agenda via News through the SET System within the meeting day before 9:00 a.m. of the next business day. - 2.
-The minutes of the meeting are recorded accurately and comprehensively, including significant details, e.g., the name of attending Directors, voting procedure, questions and answers for each agenda item, as well as the numbers of votes for approval, disapproval, abstention or void.
-The minutes of the meeting shall be submitted to the SET and also made available on the Company's website (www.fnsplc.com) within 14 days after the meeting day.
+1. The Company disclosed the voting results for each agenda via News through the SET System within the meeting day before 9:00 a.m. of the next business day

+2. The minutes of the meeting were recorded accurately and comprehensively, including significant details, e.g., the name of attending Directors, voting procedure, questions and answers for each agenda item, as well as the numbers of votes for approval, disapproval, abstention or void.
+The minutes of the 2020 Annual General Meeting of Shareholders and the minutes of the Extraordinary General Meeting of Shareholders No.1/2020 were submitted to the SET and also made available on the Company's website (www.fnsplc.com) within 14 days after the meeting day.